runfinch/finch-website/docs/docs/configuration-reference.md

   framework is used.
 Rosetta can only be used if `vmType: vz`.
 When `vmType: vz` is set, without specifying `rosetta`, `rosetta` will default to `true`.
   Otherwise, the default is `false`

+- `dockercompat`: activates finch functionality to accept docker-compatible arguments and return docker-like responses for a limited set of docker commands.
+  Specifically, Finch will convert the Docker invocation into compatible nerdctl commands and arguments when possible.
+  This option is required for running DevContainers on Finch.